School Board Policy 503 -

 b.
 Consequences of Unexcused Absences:

-(1) Students who are absent are expected to work with the classroom teacher on plan to make-up any assignments that have been missed.
+(1) Students who are absent are expected to work with the classroom teacher on plans to make up any assignments that have been missed.
 As a general guideline, student work assigned during the absence should be completed within two (2) days per day of absence from the date of the student’s return to school.
-The building principal or the classroom teacher will partner with the student and family on a make-up plan in the case of an extended illness or other extenuating circumstances.
+The building principal or the classroom teacher will partner with the student and family on a make up plan in the case of an extended illness or other extenuating circumstances.

 (2) Appropriate discipline from the following list, based on the severity of the issue: